library(nhanesA)

 Variable type: numeric

 The output indicates that the average SBP for females (136.3) is slightly higher than the average SBP for males (133.3).
 The median (labeled P50) is also slightly higher for females.
 Studying the distribution of SBP for males and females will help us to further understand these data.
-Let’s produce a density plot that will allow us to compare the distribution of SBP for males and females.
+Let’s produce a density plot to compare the distribution of SBP for males and females.

 # set color palette for sex